VJ-vedant-jain/Chat-App/README.md

 The server file will automagically generate the database for you

-# Changelog V3.2.0.test
+# Changelog V4.2.0.test

-Uploaded on 12 April, 2025.
+Uploaded on 14 April, 2025.

-General QOL stuff with SQL, to make it more "friendly" for linux users.
-Oh yeah we have SQL now by the way, it will retain message history and is a lot more secure with password locks and more.

-PyQT client version is *almost* complete, and has now replaced the old tkinter version.
-The old version will show under "client_legacy".
+Old versions now saved in folder named "previous versions"

+Changes -
+1. Rehauled the whole UI
+2. Now shows server ip and port to support different chatrooms and allows you to change server after being loaded
+3. A Debug box now shows what really happened... to be improved in future updates :)

 # Known Issues

-1.DM window on the main client once closed, does not open again.
-Fixing it right now.
+1. DM window on the main client once closed, does not open again.
+Fixing it right now. - Sadly still exists
-2.CLI version is.... a work in progress.
+3. CLI version is.... a work in progress.
 Ignore it.
-3. Stuff looking kinda basic, styling will be added soon.
+3. Stuff looking kinda basic, styling will be added soon. - Kindaaa fixed
+4. Loaded messages have a bit of problem with usernames.
+Instead of [username]: you see [[username]:]:

+# Future Plan

+1. Replace the label showing current server with a dropdown showing active servers (oh boii this gon be lit)